DanielsSim/site/README.md

 # site
-stuff that's on my mind, made available as an online site
+stuff that's on my mind, placed here in a way that allows me to link from elsewhere to it.